 Nonetheless, the vernal equinox (which occurs on or about March 21), holds a special place in the folklore of our culture: it’s one of the two days of the year (along with the autumnal equinox) in which the length of day and night are the same, it marks the calendrical beginning of spring and the end of winter, it heralds the coming of the season in which daylight again outlasts darkness and life springs anew.
 Just as the equinox symbolically restores balance to the world by signalling its rebirth after a season of darkness, the equinox literally balances the day by dividing it into equal portions of darkness and light.
 So if the symbol of fertility, eggs, can be balanced on end during a day equally divided between day and night, this is a sign that all nature is in harmony.
 Or something like that.

-A curious thing happens every year, though: on the dates of the summer and winter solstices (the former of which occurs today), our page about egg-balancing on the equinox draws a good deal of of traffic, even though it isn’t relevant to the day.
+A curious thing happens every year, though: on the dates of the summer and winter solstices (the latter of which occurs today), our page about egg-balancing on the equinox draws a good deal of of traffic, even though it isn’t relevant to the day.
 So today we’re offering a brief explanation of the difference for those who might land here.

 An equinox occurs twice a year — the vernal or spring equinox falling around March 21, with the autumnal equinox falling around September 21 — and refers to a day in which the periods of daylight and night are equal.
 (Some science types will say that the equinox is more complicated than that because the date on which day and night are most similar in length depends upon one’s location, so the word equilux should instead be used to signify a day on which the periods of daylight and night are equal).
 The vernal equinox marks the “official” beginning of Spring (according to our calendars, at least, since weather patterns are not nearly so precise), and the autumnal equinox marks the beginning of Fall.
 (These seasons are reversed in the southern hemisphere, so some people prefer to use the terms “March equinox” and “September equinox” to avoid ambiguity.)